hannahdesmond/mastery-curriculum/chapter5/README.md

 %/accordion%

-Notice that the interfaces of both instances of `String` and instances of `Integer` define methods for the message `+`: even though `+` does quite different things in each case (for integers, `+` adds, for strings, `+` concatenates).
-Messages are interpreted differently depending on the kind of object being interacted with.
+> As you can see, messages are interpreted differently depending on the kind of object they were sent to.

 ## Class and Instance interfaces

+It's easy to get confused between classes and instances, because they're both objects and they both exist in the program world.
+Both classes and instances have memory addresses: so their difference in purpose is purely a decision taken by Ruby designers.

-It's easy to get confused between classes and instances.
-The simple solution is: Class objects produce Instance objects: they are not the same object.
-A God of Fire is not the same object as a lit match.
-A God of Water is not the same object as a puddle.
+> Class objects produce Instance objects: they are not the same object.
+A god of Fire is not the same object as a lit match.
+A god of Water is not the same object as a puddle.

 Because Classes are different objects to Instances, they have different interfaces.
-For instance: `String` defines `new` on its interface.
+For example: `String` defines `new` on its interface.
 When called, `String.new` produces a new instance of `String`.
-This instance, however, does not define `new` on its interface, because it's not a class and so isn't responsible for creating new instances.
+String instances, however, do not define `new` on their interfaces, because they're not classes – and so they're not responsible for creating new instances.

 ```eval-ruby
 string_instance = String.new("some words")